 Jack has also been bitten by the RNLI bug since childhood and was one of the very early members of Storm Force, the RNLI’s club for junior members.

-Now he’s created one of the largest projects ever undertaken in the history of photography — a body of beautiful, engaging work that has become Jack’s full-time occupation.
+Now he’s united those passions by creating one of the largest projects ever undertaken in the history of photography — a body of beautiful, engaging work that has become Jack’s full-time occupation.

 Travelling in his mobile darkroom (a decommissioned NHS ambulance), Jack uses an ancient process to make photographs on glass as the Victorians used to between the 1850s and 1880s.

 By visiting all 238 RNLI Lifeboat Stations in the UK and Republic of Ireland, Jack is creating an unprecedented photographic documentation, immortalising a vital aspect of our island nation’s culture.

 The photographs will ultimately be showcased in a stunning exhibition and book, both of which are set to be huge fundraisers for the RNLI.